 - SEND conditions

 - specific resources to support SEND

 - interventions available for pupils

-- how to support children with epi-pen and diabetes (annually)
+- how to support children with epi-pen, epilepsy and diabetes (annually)

-We have a Learning Support Partner (LSP) who is our Family Support Worker.
-She is also trained as an ELSA (Emotional Literacy Support Assistant) and receives regular support from the Educational Psychologist.
-We currently have an additional LSP who is completing the ELSA training at present.
-We also have members of staff who have had training in delivering Speech and Language programmes from Speech and Language therapists and have recently attended a training course on dyspraxia.
+We have a Learning Support Partner (LSP) who is our Family Support Worker who is also trained as an ELSA (Emotional Literacy Support Assistant) and receives regular support from the Educational Psychologist.
+We also have members of staff who have had training in delivering Speech and Language programmes from Speech and Language therapists and have attended training courses on dyspraxia.
+In addition, we have several staff who have developed the use of Makaton through training.